acheonline/otus-k8s/README.md

 Then execute port-forwarding

     kubectl port-forward svc/kiali 20001:20001 -n istio-system
-Or execute
+Or execute (will be the same result)

     istioctl dashboard kiali

-Then add istio-injection (caused namespace labeled).
+Then add istio-injection (will cause namespace labeled).
 Customize preferred namespace.

     kubectl label namespace istio istio-injection=enabled Then add prometheus for scraping